nashville-software-school/Buccaneers-Banter/README.md

-# In Context
+# Buccaneer's Banter

 <img src="https://images.fineartamerica.com/images-medium-large/edward-teach-blackbeard-the-pirate-colored-engraving-18th-c-granger.jpg" align="right" height="400px" />

 Ahoy there, matey!

-Welcome aboard the "In Context", a social platform that'll shiver your timbers!
+Welcome aboard the "Buccaneer's Banter", a social platform that'll shiver your timbers!
 This be a place for all ye scallywags to share yer thoughts, stories, and adventures with other like-minded sea dogs.
 Here's a brief rundown of the features that be waiting for ye:

 ## Posts from All Authors